pladisdev/Discord-AI-With-STT/README.md

-# Discord AI With SST
+# Discord AI With STT

 ## Example discord bot written in python for STT, TTS, and responding to messages.